 The South Dakota Retirement System (SDRS) is a cost sharing, multiple employer, public employee retirement system.
 SDRS provides retirement, disability, and survivor benefits for employees of the state of South Dakota and its political subdivisions.
 SDRS is a qualified defined benefit retirement plan under Section 401(a) of the Internal Revenue Code and is exempt from Federal income taxes.

 The benefits are funded through member and employer contributions and investment income.
 SDRS benefits are based on the member's final average compensation, the member's years of credited service, and a benefit multiplier.
-Retirement benefits are payable for life with a 60 percent survivor benefit payable to the member's eligible surviving spouse.
+Retirement benefits are payable for member's lifetime.
+Surviving spouse benefits are also available.

 Members of SDRS include permanent, full-time employees of public schools, the State, the Board of Regents, city and county governments, and other public entities.
 For purposes of participation, the definition of a full-time employee is any employee who is considered full-time by the participating unit and is customarily employed by the participating unit for 20 hours or more a week and at least 6 months a year, regardless of classification of employment as seasonal, temporary, leased, contract, or any other designation.
 Public schools, cities, and counties may choose not to include certain full-time employees in the system.

 SDRS includes three classes of members: Class A general members, Class B public safety and judicial members, and Class C Cement Plant members, and Class D Department of Labor members.
 (Class C Cement Plant members: Former members of the Cement Plant Retirement Plan were merged into SDRS effective April 1, 2014; Class D Department of Labor members: Former members of the Department of Labor Pension Plan were merged into SDRS effective July 1, 2020.)

 Covered employees are required by statute to contribute a percentage of their salary to SDRS.
 All participating employers are required to contribute an amount equal to the members' contributions.
 Contributions are 6 percent of salary for Class A members, 8 percent for Class B Public Safety members, and 9 percent for Class B Judicial members.